katsenkatorz/Chess.com-Coordinates-Extension/README.md

 - Works whether the board is flipped or not
 - Toggle button to enable/disable coordinate display

+## Prerequisites

+For optimal display of coordinates, the **Impact** font should be installed on your system.
+If Impact is not available, the extension will fall back to Arial Black or sans-serif fonts, but the visual experience may be slightly different.

 ## Installation

 ### Development Mode Installation